 You can’t run your business in trucking if you aren’t in compliance with federal regulations.
 This fact can often cost your company a bunch of time and money as you try to stay clear of violations.
 But a major problem during this process continues to be that many bosses still don’t know that compliance and safety are not the same things.

-The Legal Beagle offered this little blurb last week on DOT compliance.
+The Legal Beagle mentions this little blurb on DOT compliance in their article.
 It talks about how important drug and alcohol testing is in the process of keeping the public safe from irresponsible drivers of all vehicles.
 They’re definitely right that it is.
 But that’s only part of the story.
 Safety is not just drug testing and compliance isn’t just running MVRs once a year.
 And more importantly, safety and compliance are not the same things, regardless of what the government would have you believe.